 Dividends are the return paid to shareholders from the profits made by a company.
 Partly because of potential tax advantages, the owners of small companies will often choose to pay themselves a combination of dividends and salary rather than just one or the other.

 Similar to other types of income, the person receiving a dividend from a UK company may have to pay tax personally.
-Below is an outline of how individual shareholders are taxed on dividends paid after 5 April 2016 in the UK received in both the 2019/20 and 2020/21 tax years, with examples of how to calculate the tax due for different types of taxpayer for dividends payable in the year to 5 April 2019.
+Below is an outline of how individual shareholders are taxed on dividends paid in the UK received in both the 2019/20 and 2020/21 tax years, with examples of how to calculate the tax due for different types of taxpayer for dividends payable in the year to 5 April 2020.
 For dividends received before 6 April 2016 see our separate article on the taxation of these.

 What is the dividend allowance and how does it work?